On-route place guide

 On Route 20

-Ashtabula is the practical and leisure anchor for the second live Ohio cluster.
+Ashtabula is the practical and leisure anchor for the second live Ohio stretch.

 Why stop here